pankajk/mmds/README.md

    first 5 or the last 5 (or both) have to be identical.
 Grouping: put into HashMap with key first/last 5 words, value is a list of sentence ids.
  * Also keep these HashMaps from value n-1 and compare against it as well

+I have chosen Scala because I don't have the opportunity to use it in my day job and its been five years since I've read the Stairway Book by Odersky.
+Nice and interesting language, too.

 Observations